nkrim/spongemock/README.rst

 ===========
 v0.2
 ----
-- Fix for clipboard copying issue on linux / bash for windows (switched from pyperclip to tkinter)
 - Added a "How to Install" section to the README
 - Fixed some README issues w/ spelling and semantics